NestorasK/Machine_learning_tutorial_HBio2025/README.md

     Multicore CPU recommended for parallel processing

-    Stable internet connection (for downloading packages or data, if needed)

 4. Dataset

     Please download the BeatAML dataset (from the supplementary materials of the [original publication](https://www.nature.com/articles/s41586-018-0623-z#Sec38)).